 There's plenty of evidence to suggest that a daily glass of blood-red wine does the body good.
 In this case, it can help reduce blood clots due to its blood-thinning properties, which consequently can also help prevent strokes and heart attacks.

-I mentioned this in a recent post on foods to keep your lady bits happy, but avocado looks like the uterus and is an excellent source of folic acid, which can reduce chances for cervical dysplasia (which typically develops in the uterus).
+I mentioned in a recent post that there are foods to keep your vagina happy, but avocado looks like the uterus and is an excellent source of folic acid, which can reduce chances for cervical dysplasia (which typically develops in the uterus).
 It's also helpful for balancing hormones and preventing some cervical cancers.